tpl2go/tpl2go.github.io/_posts/2025-06-08-cosine-similarity-and-SNR.md

 | xcorr between two noisy signal |  | $q^2 =  \dfrac{\gamma_1}{(1+\gamma_1)}  \dfrac{\gamma_2}{(1+\gamma_2)}$  |
 | xcorr between two equally noisy signal | $\gamma =\dfrac{q}{1-q}$ | $q =\dfrac{\gamma}{1+\gamma}$ |
 | xcorr between signal and noisy signal | $\gamma =\dfrac{q^2}{1-q^2}$ | $q^2 =\dfrac{\gamma}{1+\gamma}$ |

-This relationship benefits communications systems in two ways:
-1. Receivers have a principled way of setting their detection threshold --- the minimum SNR they need for baseband processing
-2. Receiver can feedback the received SNR to the transmitter as part of a Adaptive Code Modulation scheme.

 Let's derive the relationship!